Financial Poise

 • Qualified and non-qualified funds can be used to invest.
 This helps in planning for retirement income.

 Life settlements have not always been the best investment, but they’ve evolved over time.
-Throughout the last few decades, investing in life settlements has proven to be reliable and lucrative.
+Over the last few decades, investing in life settlements has often proven reliable and lucrative.

 About Gary Opp

 Gary Opp is the owner of Redwood Alternative Investments and is a well-respected estate planning specialist/investment advisor with 18 years of experience.
-Share this article:
+Share this page: